 Open Tuesday to Saturday from 9.30 to 12.30 and from 14.00 to 17.00.
 On Wednesday it is open all day from 9.30 until 17.00 and on Sundays from 10.00 until 13.00.
 Closed Mondays.

 Guzzi have been building motorbikes since the 1920s and, from the early days to modern times, the company has had a central role in motorcycle manufacturing in Italy.
-This musuem houses 150 motorbike exhibits in italy, perfect for any motorcycle enthusiast.
+The Guzzi motor museum houses 150 motorbike exhibits in Italy, perfect for any motorcycle enthusiast.